Miklos-Molnar/Markdown-projects/2025-07-06-Joe-Reis-Practical-Data-Modeling-Book/brainfarts-to-48-blogpost.md

 * **The Goal Is Not Compliance — It’s Discovery**
 This is my biggest point.
 Most checklist tools — human or AI — default to checking boxes:
-– “Primary key?
+– “Primary key?”
-– Source schema validated?
+– “Source schema validated?”
 That’s fine.
 But if it’s not tied to the problem space, it’s just bureaucracy.
 What really matters:
 – What are we trying to understand?